 This dish is called ‘Aunt Di’s chicken’ in our house.
 It’s one of those comfort meals I grew up eating with the Italian side of my family and have made for many years since for my own family, for friends, and sometimes just for myself in the company of a good book, ideally one set in Italy (can’t do better than Camilleri for light entertainment Sicilian style.
 His Inspector Montalbano series is full of sunshine and food.)

 This soulful dish eats like an extravaganza, but it’s an easy one-tray dinner of chicken pieces and chunks of potato, with garlic, tomato, black olives and herbs, all covered – and this is the best part – with a generous grating of parmesan cheese, and baked until golden.
 The juices of the chicken and tomato mingle with the potato and the parmesan coat adds a salty crunch: it’s the stroke of genius that makes this dish so darned delizioso.
-This is the meal I always come back to when I need a friend.
+This is the meal I always come back to when I need guaranteed cheering up.

 Aunt Di made it often for our family gatherings.
 She used whole plum tomatoes from a can and the kind of parmesan you shake from a box — and we adored it, adults and kids alike.
 There was never a scrap left, and even the tray was picked clean of every remnant (I know because that was me).